I've got 13

 'Pride, Prejudice and Other Flavors' by Sonali Dev

-This Pride and Prejudice retelling centers on Dr. Trisha Raje, a standout neurosurgeon, whose stellar career doesn't impress her traditional, Indian-American family.
+Pride and Prejudice retelling centers on Dr. Trisha Raje, a standout neurosurgeon, whose stellar career doesn't impress her traditional, Indian-American family.
 The Rajes' chef, DJ, doesn't want to deal with Trisha's arrogance, but she's the only hope his sister has to live.
 The first book in a new series from A Bollywood Affair author Sonali Dev, Pride, Prejudice, and Other Flavors hits stores on May 7.
+Click here to pre-order.

 'Jilted' by Lilah Suzanne